SOF3/wordvec/README.md

 Although the technical limit is `N <= 127`, it is not meaningful to set `N` such that `align_of::<T>() + N * size_of::<T>()` exceeds 24;
-WordVec has no advantage over [SmallVec](https://crates.io/crates/smallvec) if it cannot pack into a smaller struct.
+WordVec has no advantage over [SmallVec][smallvec] if it cannot pack into a smaller struct.

 Thin vectors are significantly (several times) slower than conventional vectors since reading the length and capacity usually involves accessing memory out of active cache.